Douglas O-2: Mail

+Military

-Douglas O-2M variants were deployed by the Chinese Air Force's 6th, 7th and 8th Bomber-Attack and Scouting-Attack Groups in combat against the Imperial Japanese forces during the early years of the War of Resistance-World War II.
-O-2Ms (sometimes mislabeled as Douglas O-38s) were heavily deployed in the Battle of Shanghai, the Battle of Nanjing and the Battle of Taiyuan.
+Douglas O-2M variants were deployed by the Chinese Air Force's 6th, 7th, and 8th Bomber-Attack and Scouting-Attack Groups in combat against the Chinese Red Army during the encirclement campaigns of the Chinese Civil War and later against the Imperial Japanese forces during the early years of the War of Resistance-World War II.
+O-2Ms (sometimes mislabeled as Douglas O-38s) were heavily deployed in the Battle of Shanghai, the Battle of Nanjing, and the Battle of Taiyuan.
 As their slow speed made the O-2Ms vulnerable to fast Japanese fighters, they either flew clandestine night missions solo or day missions escorted by Hawk IIs or Hawk IIIs.
-Japanese ace fighter pilot Akio Matsuba flying an A2N from the aircraft carrier Kaga in his first aerial combat engagement, claimed his first (shared) victory over an O-2M while providing air-cover for Japanese troop-landings in Shanghai on third day in the airwar of the War of Resistance/WWII, 16 August 1937.
+Japanese ace fighter pilot Akio Matsuba, flying an A2N from the aircraft carrier Kaga in his first aerial combat engagement, claimed his first (shared) victory over an O-2M while providing air cover for Japanese troop landings in Shanghai on the third day during the airwar of the War of Resistance/WWII, 16 August 1937.